 The bucket approach to retirement portfolio planning is a strategy for funding retirement cash-flow needs while also maintaining a diversified portfolio of stocks, bonds, and cash.
 The overarching idea is to set aside one to two years' worth of living expenses in cash (bucket 1), while using additional buckets to hold more volatile assets with higher potential returns for the later years of retirement.
 This article

 provides an overview of the bucket strategy.
 In this video

 , Harold Evensky, a well-regarded financial planner who created the bucket concept, discusses his take on the bucket strategy.

-I've created six model portfolios that showcase how one might implement the bucket strategy.
+I've created a series of model portfolios that showcase how one might implement the bucket strategy.
 Each portfolio includes a cash component (bucket 1), an intermediate-term component consisting mainly of bonds and balanced funds (bucket 2), and a long-term component for growth, featuring stocks and higher-risk bond types (bucket 3).
 The size of the buckets varies by time horizon.

 There are three portfolios consisting of traditional mutual funds: aggressive

 .
 I've also crafted three exchange-traded fund bucket portfolios: aggressive

 , and conservative

 , as well as a group of tax-efficient buckets